geekscape/nodemcu_esp8266/workshop_1/esp8266_preparation_1.md

 During the workshop, feel free to follow the __[Workshop 1 presentation](esp8266_preparation_1.md)__ at your own pace.
-Lots of copy/paste intructions contained within !
+Lots of copy/paste instructions contained within !

 Hardware required
 -----------------